konecnyjakub/event-dispatcher/README.md

 $eventDispatcher->dispatch(new MyEvent());
 ```

-Another way to register multiple event listeners together is to pass an object to method addListenersFromClass.
+It is also possible to pass an object to method addListeners.
 That automatically adds all public methods on the object with attribute Konecnyjakub\EventDispatcher\Listener as listeners.
 Example:

 ```php
 declare(strict_types=1);